Summary

 Minimum seats | 500+ users/devices |

-Discounting | Tiered volume discounts (Level A-D) |
+Discounting | Tiered volume discounts (Level A-D, on-premises only since Nov 2025) |

 Software Assurance | Included (compulsory) |

-Azure support | Limited |
+Azure support | Azure Prepayment and MACC |

-Flexibility | Low - rigid structure |
+Flexibility | Low (rigid structure) |

 Best for | Large enterprises wanting predictable costs |